 As illustrated above, quarterly performance is affected by seasonal variation; however, with Secure's significant growth and recent acquisitions during 2011 and 2012, variations in quarterly results extend beyond seasonal factors.
 The most significant impact in the second and third quarter of 2011 relate to the Corporation acquiring Marquis Alliance and XL Fluids, which have formed the Corporation's DS division.
 In the fourth quarter of 2011, the Corporation also acquired the Silverdale facility which had an impact in the fourth quarter along with the opening of the Drayton Valley FST.
 In the first quarter of 2012, the Corporation acquired New West, a Canadian based drilling fluids company specializing in providing drilling fluid systems and products for heavy oil drilling.
 New West was integrated into the DS division in the first quarter of 2012.
+In the second quarter of 2012, the Corporation commenced operations of the permanent Wild River SWD and completed crude oil treating and terminalling (Phase III) at the Dawson FST.
 In addition, the Corporation's oil purchase/resale service revenue has also increased significantly quarter over quarter.
 By offering this service, Secure's customers gain efficiencies in transportation and handling of their crude oil to the pipeline.
-The significant increase in the first quarter of 2012 and the fourth quarter of 2011 are a result of Secure becoming a single shipper at Drayton Valley FST and La Glace FST, respectively.
+The significant increase in the first and second quarter of 2012 and the fourth quarter of 2011 are a result of Secure becoming a single shipper at Dawson FST in June of 2012, Drayton Valley FST on January 1, 2012 and La Glace FST on October 1, 2011.
 Secure became a single shipper at the Fox Creek FST on December 1, 2010.
 See the "Business Risks" section in this MD&A for further discussion on this service.

 Finally, each quarter was impacted by the date at which any one of the constructed or acquired FSTs, SWDs or landfills commenced operations.
 For a complete description of Secure's business assets and operations, please refer to the headings "Secure Energy Services Inc.", "Description of Business" and "Industry Overview" in the Corporation's AIF for the year ended December 31, 2011 which includes a description of the date on which each of Secure's facilities commenced operations.
-In addition to when the facility commenced operating activities or was acquired, the quarters were also impacted by the length of time required for several oil and natural gas producers to conduct their own individual audits of the facilities to ensure Secure meets all required internal specifications for disposal of oilfield wastes.
+In addition to when the facility commenced operating activities or was acquired, the quarters were also impacted by the length of time required for several oil and natural gas producers to conduct their own individual audits of the facilities to ensure Secure met all required internal specifications for disposal of oilfield wastes.
 This process is conducted at all landfills, FSTs and SWDs before the producer will begin sending waste.
 Depending on the producer, this process can take several months.